angular-sanctuary/learn-angular/src/content/docs/practical-course/create-task/html-form.md

 The form can contain input elements like text fields, checkboxes, radio-buttons, submit buttons, and more.

-## Create the form
+#### Instructions

-Open the `src/app/task-form/task-form.component.html` file.
+1. Open the `src/app/task-form/task-form.component.html` file.

-Replace the content of the file with the following code:
+2. Replace the content of the file with the following code:

 ```html ins={"Add an input for the task title with its label": 3-5} ins={"Add a textarea for the task description with its label": 7-9} ins={"Add a submit button": 11-12}
 // task-form.component.html